Healthdirect Free Australian health advice you can count on.

 What is dopamine?

-Dopamine helps nerve cells to send messages to each other.
-It’s produced by a group of nerve cells in the middle of the brain and sends out messages to other parts of the brain.
+Dopamine is a chemical messenger (neurotransmitter) that works in the brain.
+It helps nerve cells send messages to each other.
+It's produced by cells deep in the brain and acts on cells in other parts of the brain.

 What is the role of dopamine?